 As you move further away from the entry point of Uluwatu Beach, you’ll encounter fewer and fewer crowds.
 Soon, you’ll find a spot by yourself.

 Use this time to slow down, get inspiration, and maybe even meditate.
 As a meditation and yoga teacher, I always tell my students that nature is the best place to meditate.
-It puts us in a space where we can easily breathe, be in awe, experience gratitude, and just be.

 You don’t need to know a specific meditation or yoga pose.
 Just watch your breath or listen to the ocean waves.
 This will put you in a meditative state.